monsieurgui/cafe-des-artistes/README.md

 ## Commands

 - `!p` or `!play` - Play a song or playlist from YouTube
+- `!p5` - Play a song or playlist 5 times
+- `!p10` - Play a song or playlist 10 times
 - `!s` or `!skip` - Skip the current song
 - `!purge` - Clear the music queue
 - `!q` or `!queue` - Display current queue